Trails of

 Trail Profile Back to the Top

 Description This trail is very similar to the Bark Park Trail - firm, smooth singletrack with moderate climbs.
 In many places you can hear the roar of the Calabasas Rapids, and occassionally you can see them, too.
-It starts at the top of Gun Club Rd (the trailhead is not marked and may take some searching to find) and drops into a canyon where it connects with the Calabasas Historic Trail and Calabasas Rd, then climbs up to a ridge.
-(There is a ridgeline trail on this ridge that ends at the top at a fence around someone's backyard.)
+It starts at the top of Gun Club Rd and drops into a canyon where it connects with the Calabasas Historic Trail and Calabasas Rd, then climbs up to a ridge.
+(There is a ridgeline trail on this ridge that ends at the top at a fence around someone's back yard.)
 The Crest Trail drops slightly into another valley, crosses a rugged wooden bridge, then climbs to the crest where there's a great view of the Calabasas Country Club and the neighborhoods behind it.
 Note that this trail has a number of switchbacks, many that are too tight to ride.
 Starting down from the crest you are met by the grandaddy of all switchbacks, the Too Tight Switchbacks (don't try to ride these!).
 After that it's a short hillside traverse to the trailhead on Calabasas Parkway.

-Technical Rating T2 Technical Rating T2, but some switchbacks are too tight to ride
+Technical Rating T2 , but some switchbacks are too tight to ride

 Length (miles)